nhnishat/assignment-2/README.md

-# Project Name: assignment
+# Project Name: Level-2 assignment

 ## Description

-# This is a TypeScript project using Express, Mongoose, and Zod.
+## This is a TypeScript project using Express, Mongoose, and Zod.

-## Installation
+## Installation and instruction

 1. Clone the repository: